 Some details are more important than others in explaining, supporting, or developing the main idea.

 Others are further illustrations of details.

-The following list shows key words you can use to help you identify patterns with ideas in relation to the four groupings listed above.
+Table 2.2: Key Words for Identifying Idea Patterns shows key words you can use to help you identify patterns with ideas in relation to the four groupings listed above.
 Whichever words from whichever group are used, they will help the reader follow the logical organization of the material.